Battle of Elbistan: Aftermath

 The Mongol Ilkhan Abaqa, meanwhile reasserted his authority in Rum.
 After Abaqa surveyed the battlefield he became very angry.
 He ordered the Muslim population of Kayseri (Qaysariyya) and eastern Rum to be put to death.
 Large numbers of people were killed.
 Abaqa's army had to put down a rebellion of Karamanid Turkmen who declared their loyalty to Baibars.
 He sent an army of 30,000 towards Syria, but after learning the size of Baibars army from Aybeg al-Shaykhi he called his forces back.
 He wanted to send the army in the summer but his officers persuaded him to wait until the winter.
 However, the expedition was never sent.
 The Ilkhan Mongols were having logistical problems of their own, and many of the troops were called back to Ilkhanate lands.
 Abaqa entrusted the country to his other brother Qonghurtai and Shams al-Din Juwayni.
 At first Abaqa turned a blind eye to Pervâne.
 The Mongol nobles and noblewomen convinced him to have him put to death.
 Pervâne's flesh was eaten by Abaqa and the senior Mongols as an act of revenge, according to King Hethum II of Armenian Cilicia.

-During the celebration of victory, Baybars said that "How can I be happy.
-I thought that I and my servants would defeat Mongols before, but my left wing was beaten by them.
-Only Allah helped us".